github/docs/content/github/setting-up-and-managing-your-github-profile/personalizing-your-profile.md

 ### Setting a status

-You can set a status to display information about your current availability on {{ site.data.variables.product.product_name }}.
+You can set a status to display information about your current availability on {% data variables.product.product_name %}.
 Your status will show:
-- on your {{ site.data.variables.product.product_name }} profile page.
+- on your {% data variables.product.product_name %} profile page.
-- when people hover over your username or avatar on {{ site.data.variables.product.product_name }}.
+- when people hover over your username or avatar on {% data variables.product.product_name %}.
 - on a team page for a team where you're a team member.
 For more information, see "[About teams](/articles/about-teams/#team-pages)."
 - on the organization dashboard in an organization where you're a member.
 For more information, see "[About your organization dashboard](/articles/about-your-organization-dashboard/)."

-When you set your status, you can also let people know that you have limited availability on {{ site.data.variables.product.product_name }}.
+When you set your status, you can also let people know that you have limited availability on {% data variables.product.product_name %}.

 ![At-mentioned username shows "busy" note next to username](/assets/images/help/profile/username-with-limited-availibilty-text.png)